b4ckspace/ctfwriteups/2019.03 VolgaCTF Qualifiers/gallery/README.md

     // ...

 Again, run the server, get the cookie, pass it on to `/api/flag`.
 Works.
 We received the flag: `VolgaCTF{31c2ac53d4101a01264775328797d424}`.
-Thanks for the organizers to let the service running for some time after the competition!
+Thanks to the organizers for keeping the service running for some time after the competition!
 Finally seeing the flag made us happy again :-)